Information-Theoretic Solutions for Seedless QRNG Bootstrapping and Hybrid PQC-QKD Key Combination: Introduction

 {\bf Application 2}: A less common application of the randomness extractors given by the QLHL, not found in the literature, is the resilient combination of hybrid keys, such as mixing Post-Quantum Cryptography (PQC) and Quantum Key Distribution (QKD) keys, to provide unconditional security even if one source is compromised.
 A typical method to combine keys of the same length is by XORing them (\cite{nist_combination_keys}, section 6.3).
 While the XORing method is in theory one of the best methods to combine keys - being information-theoretic secure -, bad implementations could lead to double XORing keys, which corresponds to the no mixing case.
 Furthermore, the proposed method, that relies on the modified Toeplitz family and the QLHL, allows combination of the keys of arbitrary length such that if one of the keys and the hybrid key are revealed, the remaining key is still unconditionally secure following some arbitrary parameter - which is not possible if XOR is used.
 Compared to the XOR method, the disadvantage comes in the form of longer keys and a worse computational complexity that goes from $O(n)$, required for the XOR, to a matrix multiplication that has a complexity of $O(n^2)$ (or at best $O(n\log n)$ if the Fourier transformation is used for the Toeplitz family), where $n$ is the input length in bits.
 The QLHL is further modified to take into account the statistical closeness to uniform random (smoothness parameter) of the seed.
-A different method to combine keys is the use of pseudo-random number generators (PRNG) or Key Derivation Functions (KDF)~\cite{nist_combination_keys}.
-While the PRNG and KDF require less key material when it comes to mixing keys, compared to the method presented in this work, these are not unconditionally secure.
-Thus, by accepting the tradeoff of having longer keys, the proposed method combines the keys in an ITS manner as the XOR method does.
+Other methods to combine key material include Key Derivation Functions (KDFs) or PRNGs~\cite{nist_combination_keys}, which are computationally secure.
+While these methods require less key material, they lack ITS; in contrast, our proposed method maintains ITS by accepting longer key lengths.
+Finally, this approach enables the natural binding of transcript information with the key material, a feature not intrinsically provided by a simple XOR.

 The applications 1 and 2 considered here deal with classical data, for which min-entropy can be quantified following some physical models.
 The QLHL along with the modified Toeplitz matrix results into a strong seeded extractor that by definition gives an uniform random output following some arbitrary security parameter, even against quantum adversaries, making the randomness extraction an unconditionally secure process despite the classical nature of the input (and the seed) - the QLHL takes into account the possibility of an unbounded adversary that is able to perform any quantum attack, including coherent attacks, to the classical parameters ``input" and ``seed".
 The information that the unbounded adversary is not able to gather in terms of bits from the input and seed are quantified into the corresponding conditional min-entropies that, as mentioned, are quantified following some physical model.
 A necessary but not sufficient condition for the QLHL work is to ensure that no correlations between the input and the seed conditioned to any unbounded adversary exist, since no secure randomness extractors can be built from correlated input and seed~\cite{SANTHA198675, Vadha_book_2012}.